tfx2001/tfx2001/README.md

 I am a student at CUIT.

-- 🔭 I’m currently working on RoboMaster
+- 🔭 I’m currently participate in the RoboMaster
 - 🌱 I’m currently learning embedded development